danwallach/github-graders/README.md

 done with their grading session.
 (This helps us see what graders haven't finished their work and, if necessary, assign other graders to pick up the slack.)

+Note: the output is in Markdown format, which Piazza has recently added.
+Select the Markdown block before cutting-and-pasting.